anettrolikova/berlin-council-2019/docs/_posts/2018-05-15-magicians-meetings.md

 We're evolving everything about this process out in the open, so please do participate and we'll figure it out together.

-For now -- other than the repo name! -- we think we're going to consistently call these Magicians Meetings, with this being the Summer Meeting.
+For now -- other than the repo name! -- we think we're going to consistently call these Magicians Meetings.
+Last summer it was the Summer Meeting.
 The Spring Meeting was at EthCC in Paris, and the Fall Meeting will be around Devcon.

 We are also confirming that the dates will be **July 14th & 15th**, and the venue will be [c-base](https://c-base.org/).